 5. How will this impact current I/M programs?

 1. Unified Diagnostic Services (UDS) is a new software program that will reformat how diagnostic information is displayed using a Generic Scan Tool (GST).
 It will organize diagnostic services into user-friendly groups and provide more detailed diagnostic information.
-These new UDS services for OBD will be called “OBDonUDS" and will use SAE J1979-2 standards.
+These new UDS services for OBD will be called “OBDonUDS" and will use SAE J1979-2/3 standards.

 3. OBDonUDS Data Enhancements will include 1) expanded readiness group categories, 2) redefined readiness completion requirements for misfire, fuel system, and comprehensive components, 3) added DTC status byte to provide DTC-specific readiness and other DTC-specific info (i.e., pending status, confirmed status, and complete this drive cycle), 4) Enhanced freeze frame support to 5 DTCs where each DTC will have two allotted freeze frames (one for the first occurrence and the second for the most recent event), 5) expanded DTC naming to 3 bytes (no longer using 2-byte DTCs), added failure type byte (FTB) to current DTC names to create more DTCs available for use, 6) and added evaporative system (EVAP) sealing functionality.

-4. SAE J1979 versus SAE J1979-2 Standards:
+4. SAE J1979 versus SAE J1979-2/3 Standards Services:

 OBD FunctionalitySAE J1979 (OBDII)SAE 1979-2 (OBDonUDS)